ntustison/Histograms/Text/stitched.md

   tools by the first author.
 The linear binning and hierarchical k-means algorithms were recreated using existing R functionality.
-These have been made available as part of the GitHub repository corresponding to this work.[^2] Similarly, N4, fuzzy spatial c-means, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet and ANTsPy/ANTsPyNet.
+These have been made available as part of the GitHub repository corresponding to this work (https://github.com/ntustison/Histograms).
+Similarly, N4, fuzzy spatial c-means, Atropos-based lung segmentation, and the trained CNN approach are all available through ANTsR/ANTsRNet and ANTsPy/ANTsPyNet.

 * The University of Virginia imaging data used for the evaluation is available upon request and through a data sharing agreement.
-In addition to the citation providing the online location of the original Harvard Dataverse data, a header-modified version of these data a header-modified version of these data which conform to canonical orientation is available in the GitHub repository associated with this manuscript.
+In addition to the citation providing the online location of the original Harvard Dataverse data, a header-modified version of these data which conform to canonical orientation is available in the GitHub repository associated with this manuscript.
 Additional evaluation plots have also been made available.